-Financial data are all in Euro (\in), fixed prices, at the 2015-level and exclude value added taxes (VAT) and other taxes.
-Several data originate in Danish references.
-For those data a fixed exchange rate of 7.45 DKK per \in has been used.
+Financial data are all in Euro (€), real prices, at the 2020-level and exclude value added taxes (VAT) and other taxes.
+For updates before 2020, prices were given at the 2015-level Several data originate in Danish references.
+For those data a fixed exchange rate of 7.45 DKK per € has been used.

 European data, with a particular focus on Danish sources, have been emphasized in developing this catalogue.
-This is done as generalizations of costs of energy technologies have been found to be impossible above the regional or local levels, as per IEA reporting from 2015 [ref.
+This is done as generalizations of costs of energy technologies have been found to be impossible above the regional or local levels, as per IEA reporting from 2020 [ref.
 3].
 For renewable energy technologies this effect is even stronger as the costs are widely determined by local conditions.